Eigenstate entanglement: Crossover from the ground state to volume laws: Crossover in critical 1d systems

-To confirm this numerically, we sample energy eigenstates from windows of small width $\Delta E$ around energies $E$.
-In each update, occupation numbers $n_\vk$ and $n_{\vk'}$ for two randomly chosen wave vectors are swapped if the energy stays in the predefined window such that the particle number $N=\sum_\vk n_\vk$ is fixed.
-The eigenstates are Gaussian states and, according to Wick's theorem \cite{Fetter1971}, fully characterized by the single-particle Green's function $G_{i,j}:=\bra \hc_i^\dag\hc_j^\pdag\ket$.
-The entanglement entropy is obtained by diagonalization of $G_{i,j}$ restricted to $i,j\in\A$.
-With the eigenvalues $\nu_q$ one has $S_\A=-\sum_q\left[\nu_q\log \nu_q+(1-\nu_q)\log(1-\nu_q)\right]$.
-Fig.~\ref{fig:critical1d} shows the results for a long tight-binding chain $\hH=-\sum_i(\hc_i^\dag\hc_{i+1}+h.c.)$ at half filling.
-The variances of the sampled $S_\A$ are much smaller than the symbol sizes.
+To confirm this numerically, we sample energy eigenstates $|E_n\ket$ from small windows of width $\Delta E$ around energies $E$ for fermionic tight-binding chains $\hH=-\sum_i(\hc_i^\dag\hc_{i+1}+h.c.)=\sum_k\veps_k\hat{n}_k$ at half filling.
+These obey weak ETH and are captured by a CFT with $c=1$.
+The sampling procedure is described in Appendix~\ref{sec:sampling}.
+Figure~\ref{fig:critical1d} shows the results.
+The variances of the sampled $S_n(\ell)$ are much smaller than the symbol sizes.
 The inset asserts perfect agreement with the corresponding GCE subsystem entropies.
-The main plot shows the data collapse to the crossover function \eqref{eq:ScftScaling} after subtraction of $C_\text{1d}(\beta):=\frac{c}{3}\log(\beta v/\pi a)$ and proper rescaling of $\ell$ with $\beta=\beta(E)$.
+The main plot shows the data collapse to the universal scaling function \eqref{eq:ScftScaling} after subtraction of $C_\text{1d}(\beta):=\frac{c}{3}\ln(\beta v/\pi a)$ and proper rescaling of $\ell$ with $\beta=\beta(E)$.